 In most cases, a varicocele is not serious.
 Your doctor may wait and watch the problem for a while.
-If needed, surgery or another procedure to close off the enlarged veins can be done.
+If needed, surgery or another procedure is done to close off the enlarged veins.
 This may be suggested if you have pain, if the veins become unsightly, or if you and your partner are having trouble conceiving a baby.

 You are given anesthesia to keep you comfortable.
-You may or may not be asleep, depending on the medication you are given.
+You may or may not be asleep, depending on the medicine you are given.

 An incision is made in the groin or in the lower abdomen.

 The veins are then cut and tied off.

 The incision is closed with sutures, staples, or surgical tape.

 Instead of open surgery, laparoscopic surgery may be recommended.
 This is surgery done through small incisions with an instrument called a laparoscope (a thin, telescope-like device):